(kap SAY sin)

 Diabetic neuropathy; treatment of pain associated with psoriasis and intractable pruritus.
 Potential use as topical agent in burning mouth syndrome and oral mucositis.

-Postherpetic neuralgia: Patch (Qutenza™ [capsaicin 8%]): Apply patch to most painful area for 60 minutes.
+Neuropathic pain: Topical: Patch (Qutenza): Apply patch to most painful area for 60 minutes.
 Up to 4 patches may be applied in a single application.
 Treatment may be repeated ≥3 months as needed for return of pain (do not apply more frequently than every 3 months).
 Area should be pretreated with a topical anesthetic prior to patch application.

-Topical patch (Salonpas®-Hot): Apply patch externally to clean and dry affected area.
-Backing film should be removed prior to application.
+Topical patch: Apply patch externally to clean and dry affected area.
+Remove protective film prior to application.
+May cut patch to desired size prior to removing the film (product specific).
 Do not use within 1 hour prior to a bath or immediately after bathing.
 Do not use with a heating pad.

-Topical patch (Qutenza™[capsaicin 8%]): Patch should only be applied by a physician or by a healthcare professional under the close supervision of a physician.
+Topical patch (Qutenza): Patch should only be applied by a health care provider.
 The treatment area must be identified and marked by a physician.
-The patch can be cut to match size/shape of treatment area.
-If necessary, excessive hair present on and surrounding the treatment area, may be clipped (not shaved) to promote adherence.
+May cut patch to match size/shape of treatment area.
+If necessary, excessive hair present on and surrounding the treatment area, may be clipped (not shaved).
 Prior to application, the treatment area should be cleansed with mild soap and water and dried thoroughly.
-The treatment area should be anesthetized with a topical anesthetic prior to patch application.
-Anesthetic should be removed with a dry wipe, and area should be cleansed again with soap/water, and dried.
+The treatment area and surrounding 1 to 2 cm should be anesthetized with a topical anesthetic prior to patch application; keep the local anesthetic in place until the skin is anesthetized and then remove with a dry wipe; cleanse area again with soap/water, and dry thoroughly.
 Patch may then be applied to dry, intact skin within 2 hours of opening the patch; apply patch using nitrile gloves (latex gloves should not be used).
 During application, slowly peel back the release liner under the patch.
 Patch should remain in place for 60 minutes.
 Remove patches gently and slowly.
 Following patch removal, apply cleansing gel to the treatment area and leave in place for at least 1 minute.
+Remove cleansing gel with a dry wipe and gently wash the area with mild soap and water and dry thoroughly.
 All treatment materials should be disposed of according to biomedical waste procedures.

 There are no known significant interactions.